Nancy has experience training her cats to talk and has learned their various vocal cues.

 - After seven full days of doing this, test your cat's knowledge and word use.
 Delay the feeding time by an hour or two.
 Listen to your cat during that time period.
 Most cats who are inclined to verbal communication will begin to pester you and when that doesn't work they will use the words you taught them.
 Listen carefully to your cat for syllables and tone.
 Most cats will say the syllables very quickly, and try to mimic the tone you use while saying the words.

 - Reward the cat quickly.
 The goal here is to make sure you show the cat a connection between the words they just said and doing a good thing that brings reward.
-Say your verbal reward such as, "Good Job," along with a scratch.
-Then repeat what the cat said, "Time to eat," and go directly to the food and feed the cat.
+Say your verbal reward such as, "good job," along with a scratch.
+Then repeat what the cat said, "time to eat," and go directly to the food and feed the cat.
 Once you do this a few times, your cat will never again let you delay their feeding without telling you what time it is.

 I hope you enjoyed this article, and that you have many hours of fun with your pet.
 Learning to communicate better with each other will strengthen your bond and make it easier to coexist.

 © 2014 Nancy Owens